 Recently, I changed laptops, and I got to appreciate LastPass more than I have ever had.
 Of all the password management tools out there, LastPass is the main one I use, and for good reason.
 It has a free version (there’s a premium one as well), and it serves personal use perfectly.
 With the browser plugin, you can automatically login to saved web sites, or you may opt to simply autofill the fields and manually click “sign in”.
 The important thing is that you will never have to remember another password again.
 Except for your LastPass password, obviously.
 Additionally, it can generate passwords for you whenever there is a need to do so.

 1Password is my second choice when it comes to password management tools.
 It is similar to LastPass and has versions for Mac, Windows, iOS, and Android.
 Much like with LastPass, with 1Password, you really only have to remember one password: your master password.
 This means you can make it as secure and as “unrememberable” as you want.
-After all, how hard can it be to remember ONE password?1 The thing with 1Password is that it costs $49.99 (for the Mac version), but you can try it out for free for 30 days.
+After all, how hard can it be to remember ONE password? ((I can probably tell you just how difficult that can be, but you know what I mean.))
+The thing with 1Password is that it costs $49.99 (for the Mac version), but you can try it out for free for 30 days.